getgrav/grav-learn/pages/14.web-servers/01.nginx/docs.md

 The following configuration is an improved version of the default `/etc/nginx/nginx.conf` file, mainly with improvements from [github.com/h5bp/server-configs-nginx](https://github.com/h5bp/server-configs-nginx).
 See their repository for explanations on these settings or the Nginx [core module](http://nginx.org/en/docs/ngx_core_module.html) and [http module](http://nginx.org/en/docs/http/ngx_http_core_module.html) documentation to look up specific directives.

 !!
 It is recommended to use an updated MIME types definition file (`mime.types`) from [github.com/h5bp/server-configs-nginx](https://github.com/h5bp/server-configs-nginx).
+This will make sure that the types are correctly set for gzip compression.

 **nginx.conf**: